 Updating the Status of a Push Source

-The status of a source should typically change as soon as a process begins retrieving content intended to be added, updated, and/or deleted in that source, and it should change again as soon as this process ends.
-Status changes make up the basic activity logs of a source, which can notably be seen from the Sources page in the Coveo Cloud administration console.
+The status of a source should change as soon as a process begins retrieving content to be added, updated, and/or deleted in that source, and it should change again as soon as this process ends.
+The status changes of a source make up its basic activity logs, which can be seen from the Sources page in the Coveo Administration Console.

-Standard connectors automatically take care of updating their respective source statuses.
-However, you are fully responsible for updating the statuses of your custom Push sources.
-Otherwise, those sources will always appear as Ready to receive items in the Coveo Cloud administration console.
+Standard connectors automatically update the status of their respective sources, but it’s your responsibility to update the status of your custom Push sources.
+Otherwise, those sources will always appear as Ready to receive content in the Coveo Administration Console.

-When you start or finish performing a set of operations to update a Push source, you should generally update the source status accordingly.
+When you start or finish performing a set of operations to update a Push source, you should update its status accordingly.

-Set the Push source to one of the active status (
+Set the Push source to one of the active statuses (

 INCREMENTAL) prior to retrieving new or updated content to be indexed in the source:

-Status name Corresponding status name in the Coveo Cloud administration console When to set the Push source to this status Typical resource cost
+Status name Corresponding status name in the Coveo Administration Console When to set the Push source to this status Typical resource cost

 Rebuild You plan to re-index the entire content of the source, updating all previously indexed items in the process.
 High